SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted.md

 1. To verify the deployment model names for "**deploymentOrModelId**" and "**embeddingDeploymentOrModelId**" follow the below steps:

-      - In Azure Portal, click on **Resource groups** from the Navigate panel.
+      - In the Azure Portal, click on **Resource groups** from the Navigate panel.

       - From the Resource groups page, click on **miyagi-rg-<inject key="DeploymentID" enableCopy="false"/>**.